goschevski/image-loader/readme.md

 * `callback` - callback function

-**Note:** If you use just width or just height, the second dimension is gonna be scaled proportionaly.
+**Note:** Width and height options applies only for init method, not for cssBackground and if you use just one, the second dimension is gonna be scaled proportionaly.

 Example:

 	$('.file').imageLoader({
-		'target': $('.display'),
+		'show': $('.display'),
 		'width': '100px',
 		callback: function () {
 			console.log('done');